Esri/storymap-tour/README.md

 [User Download (source code not included)](https://github.com/Esri/map-tour-storytelling-template-js/raw/master/Storytelling-MapTour-2.0.zip) |
 [Developer Download](https://github.com/Esri/map-tour-storytelling-template-js/archive/master.zip)

+**Latest release is version 2.0**, if you want to be informed of new releases, we recommend you to watch these repository.

 The template produces an attractive, easy-to-use web application that lets you present a small set of places on a map in a numbered sequence through which users can browse.
 The template is designed to be used in any web browser on any device, including smartphones and tablets.

 This help will guide you through the steps for publishing Map Tours like:
  * [Palm Springs Map Tour](http://storymaps.esri.com/stories/demo/map_tour/?webmap=7190edafe7464cb19c1caf1360cd6ee5)
  * [Nederland country's best mountain biking](http://story.maps.arcgis.com/apps/MapTour/index.html?appid=4d6054b109ce482d88588d5c06a7a478)
  * [Los Angeles River Map Tour](http://ugis.esri.com/LA_River_Tour/)

-The latest release is **V2.0**, if you want to be informed of new releases, we recommend you to watch these repository.

 Help content:
  * [Introduction](#introduction)